A Survey on Dialog Management: Recent Advances and Challenges: Cutting-Edge Research on Dialog Management

 With the development of sequence-to-sequence technology in recent years, many researchers are looking at ways to use the end-to-end neural network model to generate the DST results as a sequence.
 Common techniques such as attention mechanisms and copy mechanisms are used to improve the generation effect.
-In the famous MultiWOZ dataset for multi-domain dialogs, the team led by Professor Pascale Fung from Hong Kong University of Science and Technology used the copy network to significantly improve the recognition accuracy of non-enumerative slot values[20].
+In the famous MultiWOZ dataset for multi-domain dialogs, the team led by Professor Pascale Fung from Hong Kong University of Science and Technology used the copy network to significantly improve the recognition accuracy of non-enumerative slot values\cite{wu2019transferable}.
 Figure \ref{fig:6} shows the TRADE model proposed by the team.
 Each time the slot value is detected, the model performs semantic encoding for different combinations of domains and slots and uses the result as the initial position input of the RNN decoder.
 The decoder directly generates the slot value through the copy network.
 In this way, both non-enumerative slot values and changing slot values can be generated by the same model.
 Therefore, slot values can be shared between domains, allowing the model to be widely used.
+Built upon the recent powerful transformers, many work \cite{mehri2021gensf, lee2021dialogue} propose to use GPT for slot-filling generation.

-Recent research tends to view multi-domain DST as a machine reading and understanding task and transform generative models such as TRADE into discriminative models[45][47].
-Non-enumerative slot values are tracked by a machine reading and understanding task like SQuAD[46], in which the text span in the dialog history and questions is used as the slot value.
+Recent research tends to view multi-domain DST as a machine reading and understanding task and transform generative models such as TRADE into discriminative models\cite{zhou2019multi, zhang-etal-2020-find, yucross}.
+Non-enumerative slot values are tracked by a machine reading and understanding task like SQuAD\cite{rajpurkar-etal-2018-know}, in which the text span in the dialog history and questions is used as the slot value.
 Enumerative slot values are tracked by a multi-choice machine reading and understanding task, in which the correct value is selected from the candidate values as the predicted slot value.
 By combining deep context words such as ELMO and BERT, these new models obtain the optimal results from the MultiWOZ dataset.
+The work \cite{henderson2020convex} from PolyAI also leverage pre-trained slot-filling for few-shot adaptation.